gniquyij/satsie/README.md

 ## what is SA TSIE

-a tool to manage your subscriptions.
+a tool to check for your subscription updates.

 SA TSIE is the pronounciation of "飒尖" in Shanghainese, which means sharp.
-Wish it sharp enough to figure out the change.

 ## why not other RSS tools in the market